Knuckles steals the show in first Sonic the Hedgehog 2 movie trailer

 That the film was able to overcome a dreadful first impression from fans due to Sonic's initial character design was just the icing on the cake.

-Now, everyone's favorite ring-collecting rodent is back for his second adventure, and this time he's brought some familiar faces along for the ride.
+Now, everyone's favorite ring-collecting rodent is back for his second adventure, and this time he's brought some familiar faces along with him.
 You can check out the film's first trailer, which was revealed during The Game Awards 2021, below.

 Our take: Sonic the Hedgehog 2 looks like a winner